 $ kubectl apply -f deploy/operator.yaml

 Add the MongoDB Users secrets to Kubernetes.
-These secrets should be placed in the data section of the
+These secrets should be placed as plain text in the stringData section of the

-deploy/secrets.yamlfile as login name and the base64-encoded passwords for the user accounts (see Kubernetes documentation for details).
+deploy/secrets.yamlfile as login name and passwords for the user accounts (see Kubernetes documentation for details).

 After editing the yaml file, MongoDB Users secrets should be created using the following command:

 $ kubectl create -f deploy/secrets.yaml